 2. Do I have to earn a very low income to claim the Earned Income Tax Credit?

 If you have no qualifying children, you must earn a relatively low income to be eligible for the EITC.
-In 2015, for example, you must earn less than $14,820 to meet the requirements for the credit ($20,330 married filing jointly) if you have no qualifying children.
+For tax year 2020, for example, income limits mean you must have earned less than $15,820 to meet the requirements for the credit ($21,710 married filing jointly) if you have no qualifying children.

-However, if you have just one qualifying child and make $39,131 or less, you might be surprised to find you qualify for the EITC.
+However, if you have just one qualifying child and make $41,756 or less (47,646 married filing jointly), you might be surprised to find you qualify for the EITC when tax filing.

 3. Who qualifies for the Earned Income Tax Credit?

-- Your earned income and adjusted gross income falls under these limits:
+- Your earned income and adjusted gross income fall under these limits:

 |Number of Children Living with You||Maximum Adjusted Gross Income and Earned Income|